brookskindle/brookskindle.github.io/app/posts/contributing-to-open-source.md

   with the code base despite not having touched it before.
 * I had a vested interest in the feature I was implementing

-and lastly

-* I did not ask for permission.
+Lastly, I did not ask for permission, which was a huge relief stress-wise because it left me free to work on it on my own time without feeling like I'm letting anybody down.

 ## Advice
 My advice for someone who is looking to contribute to open source is to start small.
 Pick a project that you use, enjoy, and are relatively familiar with and focus on making a small change that would benefit you.
+Don't feel like you need to get it done immediately -- go your own pace.
 Don't ask for permission to implement it, but do ask for advice/help if you need it.